michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0115.md

 - n: a privileged class holding hereditary titles
 - n: the most powerful members of a society
 ### Family
+- aristocracy: aristocracies, aristocratic+
-aristocracy: aristocracies, aristocratic+;aristocrat: aristocracy, aristocratical, aristocrats;aristocratic: aristocratically
+- aristocrat: aristocracy, aristocratical, aristocrats
+- aristocratic: aristocratically
 ### Examples
 - Which is to say that it was a semi-feudal aristocracy dependent on a steady supply of cheap labor.
 - Economic conditions for the masses far lagged those of the aristocracy.